RexsyBima/go-deep-article/README.md

   OR

 download the binary file in the release here, then run `deeparticle download "youryoutubeurlhere"`

+your paraphrased md file will be named by your youtube video id in folder `captions` in the same level of where you run the program from
 ## Features

 - Converts YouTube video transcripts into readable articles